 Most people are already dead.
 Their minds are constantly preoccupied in past thoughts and resentments, and future worries and plans.
 We go about our days fully absorbed in any thought, recollection or feeling that pulls us away from completely tasting life as it is right now.
 And most of us don’t like challenging and pushing ourselves to the limits of our soulful capacity: instead we make our lives as comfortable, numbed-out and sheltered as possible, as though we’re already lying in our graves.
 We’re surrounded by the living dead … we are the living dead.

-Sol said these words a few days ago.
+My partner said these words a few days ago.
 It was a balmy night and the sun had just set.
-Mosquito’s buzzed around us pricking the back of our hands as we mused over the monotony of human activity in front of us.
+Mosquitoes buzzed around us pricking the back of our hands as we mused over the monotony of human activity in front of us.

 “This is as alive as you will ever feel,” Sol said suddenly, and I realized he was completely right.
 Although watching cars go back and forth wasn’t exactly glamorous or fascinating, I realized that it didn’t have to be.
 You don’t need to travel to some fancy location to feel alive.
 You don’t need to go on an expensive vacation to feel joyously awake.
 You don’t need to have the perfect job or perfect life to taste the experience of Being.

 But as usual, we think that external situations and fixes will soothe our chronic boredom, our existential angst.
 And so we go chasing after the next form of stimulation – and the next, and the next – until we end up with depression, or some other form of mental or physical illness.

 If you are a chronic boredom sufferer who finds life mostly an insufferable and tedious string of predictable events, keep reading.